-Bemidji Middle School 'Happenings' 2021/2022
+Bemidji Middle School 'Happenings' 2023/2024

-The FALL Activities/Sports Registration Night will be VIRTUAL - available online at the BMS website beginning August 5, 2021.
+ALL Activities/Sports registration is done ONLINE.
+FALL registration will be available at the BMS website beginning August 7, 2023.

 To stay up-to-date with BMS Sports and Activity information please check out the Bemidji Middle School website and click on "BMS Activities Info" under BMS RESOURCES